Persistent Depressive Disorder (PDD)

 PDD is likely widely underdiagnosed.
 Symptoms often occur persistently over long periods, so an individual living with this condition may believe that what they're experiencing is typical.
 For this reason, those who do seek help and receive a diagnosis are often prompted to do so by a loved one.

-In order to receive a PDD diagnosis, an individual must typically have been experiencing all six of the symptoms listed above consistently for two or more years.
-The DSM-5 also notes that the symptoms must not have ceased for longer than two months during this period.
-It also emphasizes that symptoms must not be connected to bipolar disorder or cyclothymic disorder, as these would be separate diagnoses.
+To receive a PDD diagnosis, an individual must typically have been experiencing all six of the symptoms listed above consistently for two or more years.
+The DSM-5 also notes that the symptoms must not have ceased for longer than two months during this period and must not be connected to bipolar disorder or cyclothymic disorder, as these would be separate diagnoses.

 Treatment

 Like other forms of depression, PDD is considered treatable.
 The right type of treatment can vary from individual to individual, so meeting with a qualified mental health professional for personalized support and advice is recommended.
-Ways to help alleviate some symptoms yourself can include a healthy lifestyle like eating balanced meals, getting enough sleep, and getting daily physical activity if possible.
-That said, these are some of the most common treatment methods for PDD.
+Ways to alleviate symptoms yourself can include a healthy lifestyle like eating balanced meals, getting enough sleep, and getting daily physical activity if possible.
+That said, the following are some of the most common treatment methods for PDD.

 Therapy

-Psychotherapy is a practical resource for addressing PDD, and there are multiple modalities that may be effective.
-One of the most widely used is cognitive behavioral therapy, which aims to help the individual learn to recognize and challenge distorted thoughts that may be contributing to distress.
-Note that many types of talk therapy can be attended in group, family, or couples’ formats, depending on a given individual's needs.
+Psychotherapy is a practical resource for addressing PDD, and multiple modalities may be effective.
+One of the most widely used is cognitive-behavioral therapy, which aims to help the individual learn to recognize and challenge distorted thoughts that may be contributing to distress.
+Note that many types of talk therapy can be attended in group, family, or couples formats, depending on a given individual's needs.

 Persistent depression that lasts for years can be stressful to cope with alone, but it can also make seeking the help of a mental health professional more challenging.
 If your symptoms make it difficult to find a therapist or to travel to and from in-person appointments, you might be interested in exploring online therapy.